-This pumpkin cauliflower soup is full of all the fall flavours!
-Easy to make, it combines roasted pumpkin with a touch of spice and coconut milk for a healthy lunch or light dinner.
+This roasted pumpkin and cauliflower soup has all the fall flavors and is so cozy and warming!
+Easy to make on the stove top, it combines roasted vegetables with a touch of spice and coconut milk for a creamy vegan soup perfect for a winter lunch or light dinner.

 Love pumpkin soup?
 Then you may like to see my pumpkin pesto soup as well, for a delicious herby, garlicky flavour.

-Fall always means one thing doesn't it - all the pumpkins!
-A versatile ingredient that can be sweet or savoury, perhaps you may like a cosy dinner with my pumpkin alfredo or maybe my pumpkin spice oatmeal cookies as a fun sweet treat!
+As fall always means one thing, all the pumpkins, perhaps you may like a cozy dinner with my pumpkin alfredo or maybe my pumpkin spice oatmeal cookies as a fun sweet treat!

 🍲 Ingredients